pmq20/fast-hessian/README.md

 ## Why is it fast?

-- When encoding, Fast Hessian maintains a shared memory pool so that the number of memory allocations is reduced.
+- When encoding, Fast Hessian maintains a shared memory pool so that less memory allocations are invoked.
 - When decoding, less temporary buffers are produced comparing to Hessian.js

 ## Compete with Hessian.js